 - Promote the opt-in landing page extensively: forums, discussion boards, Twitter, LinkedIn, Facebook… wherever your community/target market accumulates, market your opt-in page.

 - Build your email list so that you can provide value to the folks any time and expect at least a 3% CTR to your website or product page.

 By having an email subscriber list ready, you are ensuring that when you hit that publish button next time, or when you launch something next time, you can tap into real people instantly.
 No more waiting to build a traffic to a page to figure out if it converts well.

 Furthermore, email marketing creates awareness of your content, which enables it to earn more inbound links.
-Link building is one of the most important marketing activities to earn great organic search engine rankings, so either engage in a link building campaign (supported by your email marketing campaign) or hire link building services to ensure you cover this important marketing responsibility.
+Link building is one of the most important marketing activities to earn great organic search engine rankings, so either engage in a link building campaign (supported by your email marketing campaign) or a group like SEO.co or similar service to ensure you cover this important marketing responsibility.

 Traffic From Email Is More Qualified

 Neil Patel declared that traffic that comes in from the emails he sends is more engaged.
 Email is not just about closing the sale or conversions: email is about engagement, quality and trust.
 On QuickSprout, people coming to check his blogpost stay longer, comment more, and are more inclined to share it on social media than traffic from other sources.

 There’s a big difference in user behavior on ecommerce websites based on where the user comes from.
 If the user randomly lands on a portal, she has less chances of making a purchase.
 Instead, when you have sent the user an email and she clicks through to your e-shop, the conversion increases.
 In one case study, LV= got about 10.77% conversion through email.